If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 If you’ve had unprotected sex, after two weeks you should have an STI test (waiting two weeks will provide a more accurate result).
 You will also need to consider emergency contraception (you will need to seek help before 5 days after unprotected sex).

 Each STI kit will be different as it will depend on what is available in your area.
 Some may only provide Chlamydia testing, whilst others may offer Chlamydia, Gonorrhoea, HIV and Syphilis tests.
 Make sure to check the provider website for the most up-to-date information on the type of test offered and age criteria.

 If you can’t order a test online for free, or you’d prefer to speak to a nurse or doctor, you can visit a Brook service, local sexual health service (GUM clinic), young people’s service or your GP.
 Find your nearest using our find a service tool.
 Another option is to use a paid-for test-at-home service, such as Fettle.

 Most STIs can be easily treated with antibiotics.
 If you test positive, you should contact your local clinic, they will encourage you to talk to your recent partners so they can be tested as well.
-The clinic will help you find the best way to talk to other people if you need to, and can notify even contact them for you through ‘partner notification’ and not even mention your name.
+The clinic will help you find the best way to talk to other people if you need to, and can even contact them for you through ‘partner notification’ without even mentioning your name.

 Most antibiotics are safe to use with hormonal contraception (like the pill, patch, injection or implant) but talk to the person prescribing the treatment to make sure.